OSVR/OSVR-Specs-and-Proposals/Device Integration Proposals/Eye tracker/EyeTrackerDevice.md

 ## Interface Classes
 The following interface classes are recommended for a first pass at the plugin, and are already available to code against in OSVR:

+### Eye tracker interface
-- Eye tracker interface: the suggested interface is defined in 'EyeTracking' under the 'interface class specifications' area.
-We recommend three channels from this interface: channel 0 for left eye information, channel 1 for right eye information and channel 2 for binocular information.
+The suggested interface is defined in 'EyeTracking' under the 'interface class specifications' area.
+We recommend three sensors from this interface:
+- Sensor 0 for left eye information
+- Sensor 1 for right eye information
+- Sensor 2 for binocular information.
 The interface has several suggested events.
 Imeplementation of these events is optional.

-- Imager interface.
+### Imager interface.

 This provides with a live video image of the camera looking at each eye.
-We recommend two channels from this interface: 0 for left eye and 1 for right eye
+We recommend two sensors from this interface:
+- Sensor 0 for left eye
+- Sensor 1 1 for right eye

 ## Device Descriptor
 OSVR devices provide a JSON device descriptor to the core that describes their capabilities, identifies the interfaces and channels provided in a human-friendly and semantic way, and more.